A Workflow Was Productive, but Too Fragile to Scale

 If those layers remain implicit, scale turns hidden flexibility into visible instability.

-the workflow “used to work,” and no one is wrong about that, but it worked under conditions that no longer hold.
+This is why many organizations experience a confusing shift: the workflow “used to work,” and no one is wrong about that.
+But it worked under conditions that no longer hold.

 4. Standardization is not sameness